pachyderm/pachyderm/examples/deferred_processing/README.md

 }
 ```

-This means that this pipeline,
+Therefore,
+this pipeline puts the output in the `dev` branch
-instead of putting its output in the `master` branch,
+instead of putting it in the `master` branch.
-will put it in a branch called `dev`.

 Since `montage_dp` is subscribed to the master branch of `edges_dp`, jobs will not trigger when the edges pipeline outputs files to the `dev` branch.
 Instead, to trigger a montage job,
 we can simply create a `master` branch attached to any commit in `edges_dp` to trigger the pipeline.

 ## Example run-through

+This section provides steps that you can run to test this example.

 ### Deferred Processing

 You should have a Pachyderm cluster set up
 and access to it configured from your local computer
-prior to running this example.
+before you run this example.

 1. Run the script `setup.sh` included in this repo.
-   It will perform the following steps for you:
+   The script executes the following commands:

    ```sh
    pachctl create repo images_dp_1